Deploying BlueFletch Enterprise via Microsoft Intune (Endpoint Manager) EMM

 Press Review + save to review changes and then Save to apply.

 Creating App Configuration for Playbook

-To link the Playbook app to your BlueFletch EMS organization and deployment group, you must create an app configuration policy in Intune.
+To link the Playbook app to your BlueFletch Enterprise organization and deployment group, you must create an app configuration policy in Intune.
 Go to Apps blade and select App configuration policies.